 They say that imitation is the most sincere form of flattery and that might certainly hold true in many cases, when it comes to search engine optimization strategies however, it’s a completely different ballgame.
 Have you ever been thinking up your next big-idea and wonder what would be necessary to pull it off?
 More specifically, have you ever considered what it takes to rank on the front page of Google’s search results and if it’s even possible for you to do it?
-If so then keep reading because you’re about to discover a simple method of seo research which is going to allow you to determine if it’s worth your time and effort to try ranking at the top of google for any particular keyword you might have.
+If so then keep reading because you’re about to discover a simple method of SEO Keyword research which is going to allow you to determine if it’s worth your time and effort to try ranking at the top of google for any particular keyword you might have.

-Step One: Search Your Keyword
+Step One: Research Your Keyword

 - Are there ANY ads at all on the page?

 - Are there videos at the top of the page?

 - Is there a “top rated” section displayed at top of the page?